1931 Calgary municipal election

 The 1931 Calgary municipal election was held on November 18, 1931 to elect a Mayor and six Aldermen to sit on Calgary City Council.
 Along with positions on Calgary City Council, four trustees for the Public School Board, three trustees for the Separate School Board, and three questions put before the voters.
-Calgary City Council governed under "Initiative, Referendum and Recall" which is composed of a Mayor, Commissioner and twelve Aldermen all elected to staggered two year terms.
-Mayor Andrew Davison and six Aldermen: Lloyd Hamilton Fenerty, Ralph William Patterson, John Walker Russell, Wilmot Douglas Milner, Fred J. White, and Charles Edward Carr elected in 1930 continued in their positions.
+Calgary City Council was composed of a Mayor, a Commissioner and twelve Aldermen who were elected to staggered two year terms.
+The Council served under the rules of "Direct Legislation", subject to citizen's rights to "Initiative, Referendum and Recall".

+Mayor Andrew Davison, the sitting mayor was running for re-election.
+Six Aldermen - Lloyd Hamilton Fenerty, Ralph William Patterson, John Walker Russell, Wilmot Douglas Milner, Fred J. White, and Charles Edward Carr - who had been elected in 1930, continued in their positions.

 Background

-The election was held under the Single Transferable Voting/Proportional Representation (STV/PR) with the term for candidates being two years.
+The election was held under the Single Transferable Voting/Proportional Representation (STV/PR) with the term for aldermen being two years.

-Incumbent Mayor Andrew Davison was challenged by Communist candidate Phil Luck, who was able to garner only 5.6 per cent of the popular vote.
-Luck expected to have greater support amongst foreign born residents, however the Calgary Herald reported a large number of resident aliens were refused the right to vote because they failed to provide naturalization papers or birth certificates.
+Incumbent Mayor Andrew Davison was challenged by Communist candidate Phil Luck, who garnered only 5.6 per cent of the popular vote.
+Luck expected to have greater support amongst foreign born residents.
+However the Calgary Herald reported a large number of resident aliens were refused the right to vote because they failed to provide naturalization papers or birth certificates.